phluid61/internet-drafts/http2-encoded-data/draft.md

 Padding is a security feature; see Section 10.7 of {{RFC7540}}.

-### Fragmentation and Segments {#frag-segments}

-Traversing a network segment with small frame size limits introduces the risk of fragmenting an encoded stream.

 ## DATA\_ENCODING\_ERROR  {#error}

 The following new error code is defined:

 * `DATA_ENCODING_ERROR` (0xTBA):
   The endpoint detected that its peer sent a GZIPPED\_DATA frame with an invalid encoding.

+# Fragmentation  {#fragmentation}

+Traversing a network segment with small frame size limits introduces the risk of fragmenting an encoded stream. {::comment}FIXME: provide some advice?{:/comment}

 # Security Considerations  {#security}